40 of the Best Ways to Homeschool in the Car

 Narrate Recent Readings

-Car time is a great time for narration, especially if narration seems like drudgery.
+Car time is excellent for narration, especially if narration seems like drudgery.
 You can even turn towards a book discussion instead, which is another great comprehension skill.

 Recite Poetry